Fargo–Moorhead Area Diversion Project

 The project was authorized for construction by the Water Resources Reform and Development Act of 2014.
-The design and construction are being done using a split-delivery model, with the U.S. Army Corps of Engineers and its non-federal sponsors completing different parts of the project simultaneously.

-A Project Partnership Agreement pairs the Corps of Engineers with the project's non-federal sponsors — the Metro Flood Diversion Authority, City of Fargo, ND, and City of Moorhead, MN.
+The design and construction are being done using a split-delivery model, with the US Army Corps of Engineers and its non-federal sponsors completing different parts of the project simultaneously.
+A Project Partnership Agreement pairs the Corps of Engineers with the project's non-federal sponsors—the Metro Flood Diversion Authority, City of Fargo, ND, and City of Moorhead, MN.
 The Metro Flood Diversion Authority, a permanent North Dakota political subdivision, oversees the non-federal work, which includes a public-private partnership (P3) for the stormwater diversion channel and its associated infrastructure.
-The project is the first P3 ever done in conjunction with the U.S. Army Corps of Engineers and is a pilot project for the split-delivery model nationwide.
-It's also the first P3 water management project in North America, and the first green finance initiative in the United States specifically designed for climate change adaptation.
+The project is the first P3 ever done in conjunction with the US Army Corps of Engineers and is a pilot project for the split-delivery model nationwide.
+It is also the first P3 water management project in North America, and the first green finance initiative in the United States specifically designed for climate change adaptation.

-Under the project agreements, the U.S. Army Corps of Engineers is designing and constructing the southern embankment, water control structures and associated infrastructure.
-The non-federal sponsors, in turn, will design, finance, construct, operate and maintain the stormwater diversion channel, aqueducts, numerous road and railroad crossings and in-town work, including levees, floodwalls and stormwater lift stations.
-Numerous mitigation projects involving wetlands, native plantings and fish passage have been incorporated in the project.
+Under the project agreements, the US Army Corps of Engineers is designing and constructing the southern embankment, water-control structures, and associated infrastructure.
+The non-federal sponsors, in turn, will design, finance, construct, operate, and maintain the stormwater diversion channel, aqueducts, numerous road and railroad crossings, and in-town work, including levees, floodwalls, and stormwater lift stations.
+Numerous mitigation projects involving wetlands, native plantings, and fish passage have been incorporated in the project.

-Public-Private Partnership (P3)
+Public-Private Partnership

-The Red River Valley Alliance, a private, international consortium of builders consisting of ACCIONA, Shikun & Binui USA, and North American Construction Group, serves as the P3 developer, and its design and construction arm is ASN Constructors.
+The Red River Valley Alliance, a private, international consortium of builders consisting of ACCIONA, Shikun & Binui USA, and North American Construction Group, serves as the public-private partnership (P3) developer, and its design and construction arm is ASN Constructors.

 Under the P3 model adopted by the MFDA, the RRVA has taken responsibility for pre-financing the entire portion of its construction work until it is completed and turned over for operation.
 The agreement provides for milestone payments throughout construction as well as for RRVA taking on the project's operation and maintenance for 30 years after its completion.